What Is the Main Holiday Decoration in Mexican Homes

 See also

-How to Decorate a Home in 1970S Theme
+How Decorate a Home

 One of the most significant modern trends is the incorporation of technology into holiday displays.
 Many Mexican households now feature elaborate light shows and digital projections as part of their holiday decorations, adding a contemporary twist to the festive atmosphere.